Rixte/Rixte/README.md

 </div>

 <div>
   <p>👋 Hello!
-I'm an aspiring Network Automation Engineer & interested in Artificial Intelligence & Web Development as well 💖</p>
+I'm an aspiring Network Automation Engineer who's interested in Artificial Intelligence & Web Development as well 💖</p>
   <p>🎓 I'm currently in my first year studying
     <a href="https://ceg.nus.edu.sg/">Computer Engineering</a> at the
     <a href="https://nus.edu.sg/">National University of Singapore</a>.